Log out?

 Our output should look something like this so far:

 The structure of the Select instruction is pretty simple; it expects a single child element sharing names with the table to select from.
 Please note that different databases may impose different restrictions on case sensitivity.
 Underneath the table name element, we’ll provide empty tags matching the names of columns we’re interested in retrieving.
-We’ll provide all of them:
+We’ll provide all of them as follows:

 <?xml version="1.0" encoding="UTF-8"?>